Category: P

 🌎 Coordinates

-As of the 2020 census, the population of Penobscot was approximately 1,263 people.
-The town has a diverse age range, with a median age of 48.5 years.
-The population is predominantly Caucasian, with a small percentage of the population identifying as Hispanic, Asian, or other races.
+As of the 2020 census, Proctor has a population of approximately 1,741 residents.
+The town has a diverse age range, with a median age of 44 years.
+The population is predominantly White, with minorities of African American, Hispanic, Asian, and other races.

 🏞️ Nature & Environment